-Many transition and emerging economies explore possibilities of progressive move toward an integrated permitting system that would replace the current cumbersome and ineffective multitude of permits and licenses for air emissions, water abstraction, wastewater discharges, waste generation, storage and disposal, and other environmental impacts.
-In particular, EECCA countries plan to use the approach of the European Union’s Integrated Pollution Prevention and Control (IPPC) Directive (96/61/EC) as the principal benchmark.
-However, the EECCA governments will need to devise permitting systems that best suit their own legal and institutional arrangements, their own social, economic and environmental priorities.
+Many Eastern Europe, Caucasus and Central Asia (EECCA) countries explore possibilities of progressively moving toward an integrated permitting system for industrial installations with significant environmental impact that would replace the current cumbersome and ineffective multitude of permits and licenses.
+While using the approach of the European Union’s Integrated Pollution Prevention and Control (IPPC) Directive (2008/1/EC) as the principal benchmark, EECCA governments will need to devise permitting systems that best suit their own legal and institutional arrangements, their own social, economic and environmental priorities.

-Building on the earlier “Review of Environmental Permitting Systems in EECCA” (OECD, 2003), the Secretariat of the EECCA Regulatory Environmental Programme Implementation Network (REPIN) developed and published in May 2005 the comprehensive Integrated Environmental Permitting Guidelines for EECCA Countries (available in English and Russian).
-The Guidelines are a result of a two-year effort and were prepared in close collaboration with EECCA country experts.
+Building on a “Review of Environmental Permitting Systems in EECCA”, the EAP Task Force Secretariat developed, in close collaboration with EECCA country experts, comprehensive Integrated Environmental Permitting Guidelines for EECCA Countries.
 They include strategic and procedural guidance for EECCA environmental authorities in designing an effective and transparent integrated permitting system for large industry while simplifying the permitting regime for smaller polluters.

-Using the Guidelines as a methodological basis, three country-specific programmatic studies on the design of a transition to integrated permitting have been conducted over 2004-2006: in Ukraine (available in English and Russian), the Kyrgyz Republic (English and Russian) and Georgia (English and Russian).
-Each study will contain recommendations for the scope of application of the new system, the pertinent legal and institutional changes, and the transition schedule.
+Using these guidance documents as a methodological basis, three country-specific programmatic studies on the design of a transition to integrated permitting were conducted in 2004-2006: in Ukraine, the Kyrgyz Republic and Georgia.
+Each study contained recommendations for the scope of application of the new system, the pertinent legal and institutional changes, and the transition schedule.